openlibraryenvironment/gokb-info/docs/documentation/kbart-editing.md

   * _File type:_ Text (tab-delimited) (*.txt)
   * _Tools_ > _Web Options_ > _Encoding_ tab > _Save document as_: "Unicode (UTF-8)"

+You confirm the selection via "OK".
+The following note that the file type does not support workbooks with multiple sheets, you also confirm with "OK".

 *Important note:* Excel often saves in an incorrect character encoding despite correct procedures.
 Therefore, check the file for its character encoding as indicated in the section "Recognize and correct character encoding".